 At TCS, we are honored to partner with parents in their role as their child’s first teacher.
 The many opportunities for parents to participate in their child’s preschool experience are far reaching and long lasting.

 Each family agrees to be the helping parent in their child’s classroom for one full morning a week for a period of 12 to 18 weeks.
 As a helping parent, the adult assists the teacher in various ways, including overseeing play, cleaning up activities, and preparing snacks.
 In this way, parents are able to see their teacher and child in action.

-In addition, each family is required to help at one maintenance work party per year, assist in the school’s major fundraising event in the Fall and participate in their choice of school activities.
+In addition, each family is required to help at one maintenance (either a Saturday or Sunday) work party per year, assist in the school’s major fundraising event in the Fall and participate in their choice of school activities.
 These include the Spring Festival, Library Committee, and Make-a-plate, and can be selected according to parents’ interest, abilities, and time.
 Both at-home and working parents find that school participation is adaptable to their schedule.
 The school welcomes grandparents and babysitters as well.